orthanc-mirrors/orthanc-book/Sphinx/source/users/lua.rst

   request targets only the built-in REST API of Orthanc (if set to ``true``), or the full the REST API after being tainted by plugins (if set to ``false``).

+* ``headers`` is an optional argument and was added in release 1.5.7.
+It allows to provide the REST API endpoint with HTTP headers.

 .. highlight:: bash